 and

 The comparison between the cases for the same ratio between $\omega_k$ and $\Omega$ but having different sets of $t_{\text{min}}$ are shown in Fig. \ref{fig:Omega3omega2,Omega6omega4}.
-If the systems of the environment belong to \eqref{even frequency set} or \eqref{odd frequency set}, all the non-objectivity points have the amplitude 1 in the objectivity markers and there is no objectivity.
+If the systems of the environment belong to Eq. \eqref{even frequency set} or Eq. \eqref{odd frequency set}, all the non-objectivity points have the amplitude 1 in the objectivity markers and there is no objectivity.

-One may think that if the set $\{\omega_k\}$ in the environment has different non-objectivity sequences, the non-objectivity sequences could be canceled.
-However, there always exist a common infinite sequence of the non-objectivity points according to \eqref{non-objevtivity odd even sequences}.
+One may think that if the set $\{\omega_k\}$ in the environment has different non-objectivity sequences, the non-objectivity sequences could be canceled out.
+However, there always exists a common infinite sequence of the non-objectivity points according to Eq. \eqref{non-objevtivity odd even sequences}.
 Therefore, objectivity cannot be achieved with the fractional frequency relation.
 It implies that if environmental oscillators with frequencies having the non-fractional relation with $\Omega$ are added, the periodic pattern can be destroyed and the objectivity markers can get closer to 0.
-In a practical sense, if the environmental frequencies the fractional relation approximately, periodic non-objectivity will be well maintained approximately.
+In a practical sense, if the environmental frequencies follows fractional relation approximately, periodic non-objectivity will be well maintained approximately.